Dhvani-intwala/Cafe-Beats/README.md

 Operation: when user select yes then the user is asked to Enter his name. when user select no then thanks for visting us! page appears.

 ----

+#### Main page

+Purpose: To ask enter user name , address and choice of delivery type.

+operation: when user enter their name then again choice of devlivery type. there are two option are display one of home delivery and second of pick-up option. then again ask to enter there address

 </details>

 ## Deployment